gautierevn/gautierevn/_posts/2024-07-15-swift-semantic-watermarking.md

 ## How it works

-1. **Watermark guidance** — while editing an image, we optimize a frequency-aware watermark loss so the edit carries a semantic signature.
+1. **Watermark guidance** - while editing an image, we optimize a frequency-aware watermark loss so the edit carries a semantic signature.
-2. **Tamper localization** — a lightweight detector recovers the watermark and highlights which pixels were modified.
+2. **Tamper localization** - a lightweight detector recovers the watermark and highlights which pixels were modified.
-3. **Integrity switch** — if an image is untouched, we skip the watermark step, so there is no quality hit on clean content.
+3. **Integrity switch** - if an image is untouched, we skip the watermark step, so there is no quality hit on clean content.

 The repository includes training scripts, evaluation notebooks, and ablation studies on robustness against compression, resizing, and intentional removal attempts.

-## What’s next
+## What's next

 We are exploring how SWIFT pairs with generative provenance systems, and whether similar signals can travel across video timelines.
-Feedback and pull requests are welcome—grab the code, run the benchmarks, and let me know where to improve.
+Feedback and pull requests are welcome - grab the code, run the benchmarks, and let me know where to improve.